CodecoolGlobal/bizz-link/README.md

 3. Set up the frontend:
    - Ensure you have Node.js and npm installed.
    - Navigate to the frontend directory and install dependencies using `npm install`.
-   - Start the frontend server using `npm start`.
+   - Start the frontend server using `npm run dev`.
-4. Access the application in your browser at `http://localhost:3000`.
+4. Access the application in your browser at `http://localhost:5173`.

 ## License